Tree squirrel: In folklore

-Red and gray squirrels in the UK
+Red and grey squirrels in the UK

 A decline of the red squirrel and the rise of the eastern gray squirrel, an introduced species from North America, has been widely remarked upon in British popular culture.
-It is mostly regarded as the invading grays driving out the native red species.
-Evidence also shows that gray squirrels are vectors of the squirrel parapoxvirus for which no vaccine is currently available, and which is deadly to red squirrels but does not seem to affect the non-native host.
+It is mostly regarded as the invading greys driving out the native red species.
+Evidence also shows that grey squirrels are vectors of the squirrel parapoxvirus for which no vaccine is currently available, and which is deadly to red squirrels but does not seem to affect the non-native host.

-Currently, the red squirrel's range has been reduced to the coniferous forests in Scotland, and in England's Formby, the Lake District, Brownsea Island, and the Isle of Wight.
+Currently, the red squirrel's range has been reduced to the coniferous forests in Scotland, Anglesey in Wales, and in England's Formby, the Lake District, Brownsea Island, and the Isle of Wight.
 The majority of England's red squirrels are found in the county of Northumberland.
-Special measures are in place to contain and remove any infiltration of gray squirrels into these areas.
+Special measures are in place to contain and remove any infiltration of grey squirrels into these areas.
 Though the population has dramatically decreased, they remain listed on the IUCN Red List as Least Concern.